Universal White Brotherhood: History

 In 1904 Deunov moved to Sofia, Bulgaria.
 He began to hold weekly Sunday lectures, which continued until his death in 1944.
 The school of the UWB was opened in 1922.
 Paneurhythmy began to develop in the 1930s, and Deunov began taking followers to the Rila Mountains during this decade.

 The movement was banned in communist Bulgaria starting in 1944.
 In France, the group achieved notability in the media in 1971.
+The 1995 and 1999 reports established by the Parliamentary Commission on Cults in France, as well as the 1997 reports issued by the Parliamentary Inquiry Commission in Belgium listed the group as a cult.

 After the fall of communism in Bulgaria in 1989, UWB was recognized as a religious sect.